ISO 27001 Certification - Everything You Need To Know

 On average, the process can take anywhere from a few months to over a year.
 It's important to allocate sufficient time and resources for a successful implementation.

-How long does the ISO 27001 Certification Process take?
+How long does ISO 27001 certification take?

 The ISO 27001 certification process can take several months to complete.